HarnoorG/Data-Analysis-Portfolio/EXERCISE-PROJECT/README.md

 Goal: to Improve the amount of weight he can lift for each exercise

-Question: How can I use the metrics at my disposal
+Question: How can I use the metrics at my disposal to fulfill the goal

 ## Process
 A quick overview of the process I undertook during this project was that I took the workout data that was originally recorded in the Notes application on my friend’s iPhone and input it into Excel in order to clean the data.
 I then took this clean data into SQL so that I could analyze it before I finally created a Tableau dashboard using the data.